YaronWittenstein/Yaronwittenstein/content/post/svm/index.md

 I know there is early-stage work being done on the interoperability of WebAssembly modules.
 A few weeks ago, Lin Clark published  a great article about [WebAssembly Interface Types][WebAssembly Interface Types].
 This seems to be a big step in that direction.

-I can imagine feeding a _wasmer_ module along with its dependencies modules in, and compiling it natively under one executable unit of code.
+I can imagine feeding a _wasmer_ module along with its dependencies modules and compiling it natively under one executable unit of code.
 Or maybe instead of having one compiled module, we can tell _wasmer_ that, when we build the **import object**, we're interested not only in the predefined runtime vmcalls, but also in the functions that exist in other WebAssembly modules, serving as dependencies.
 In such a case we could look at programs as importing runtime dynamic vmcalls.

 This idea is analogous to having an operating system with pre-compiled built-ins (like system-calls) vs. dynamically loading kernel modules at runtime.